TcMenu/tcMenu/README.md

 Nearly all users should probably choose the designer UI package; it's available for Windows and MacOS and includes all the embedded libraries.
 The designer UI will copy all the required libraries into place for you.
 However, should you wish to go it alone, the embedded libraries are in the embedded directory in the above repository, and can be copied directly into the Arduino/libraries folder.

+### Windows 10:

-Windows 10: Get from the Windows Store: [https://www.microsoft.com/store/productId/9NHJNH9BCNJN]
+For Windows 10 you can directly obtain from the Windows store using the following link: [https://www.microsoft.com/store/productId/9NHJNH9BCNJN]

+### Any recent MacOS

+For any recent MacOS from High Sierra onwards, obtain directly from the Mac App Store: [https://apps.apple.com/gb/app/tcmenu-designer/id1527782002?mt=12]

+### Windows 7, 8, older MacOS and Linux

 [Get the latest TcMenu Designer release](https://github.com/davetcc/tcMenu/releases), it's available as an executable for Windows, a disk image for MacOS.
 [Linux instructions here](https://github.com/davetcc/tcMenu/blob/master/tcMenuGenerator/run-on-linux.md)

+### Documentation

 [UI user guide, getting started and other documentation](https://www.thecoderscorner.com/products/arduino-libraries/tc-menu/)